 - Survey questions can ask leading questions framed in a way to get the answer desired.
-For example, the survey questions “Do you believe children of illegal immigrants should be separated from their parents at the border?” inevitably leads to an overwhelming ‘Yes’ answer.
+For example, the survey questions “Do you believe children of illegal immigrants should be separated from their parents at the border?” inevitably leads to an overwhelming ‘No’ answer.
 However, if you ask, “Should children by separated and genetic tested at the border to stop possible child traffickers?”, you’re going to get a far different result.

 - Large segments of the population may be left out by certain polling methods; for example, those who don’t use the web often or who don’t answer unknown numbers on calls.
 Large portions of the population, especially older adults, simply don’t use the internet very often.
 Also, with the standardization of caller ID, it’s easy to ignore calls from polling organizations.

 - Poll results can be recorded in a dishonest or sloppy way.
 There will always be a human component to any poll, which means mistakes can be made.
 Plus, questioners have their own biases and may intentionally falsify answers if they desire poll results to swing a certain way.
 For example, if a questioner believes a border wall should not be built but poll responses are at 55 percent in favor of the wall, what’s to stop the questioner from falsifying enough responses to swing the result to the other side.
 Poll results usually factor into decisions by politicians, so they may use this to justify their deceit.